WangLab-MSSM/DreamAI2/README.md

 ### Description

-Wrapper function for summarizing the outputs from DreamAI_bagging
+Wrapper function for summarizing the outputs from DreamAI2_bagging

 ### Usage
 ```